deepumons/deepumons.github.io/_posts/2019-06-18-a-case-for-smaller-phones.md

 ---
 layout: post
-title: A case for smaller and lighter phones
+title: A case for smaller phones
 tags: [opinion]
 ---